-Payday Today is a great source for online payday loans in Missouri of up to $800.
+Payday Today is a great source for Missouri payday loans of $800-$1,500.
 They see great approval rates for Missouri residents and claim you can get approved in just minutes, regardless of the fact that you may have bad credit.
-In order to qualify for an online payday loan of up to $800 they recommend you be employed for at least 90 days and have an active checking account in your name.
+In order to qualify for an online payday loan they recommend you be employed for at least 90 days and have an active checking account in your name.

 Cash Central has been funding direct payday loans in Missouri for years.
-At this time they’re offering online payday loans of up to $500 for Missouri residents.
+Missouri residents can now receive a $500 payday loan if they qualify.
 Your loan term must be at least 14 days and can be no longer than 31 days.
-To be approved for a loan you must have verifiable income and an active checking that’s in your name.
+A valid check account is a must and you must show proof of income.

 Check Into Cash has hundreds of locations throughout the country as well as a huge online presence.
 In fact, it’s likely there’s a retail location within an hours drive of you if you live in Missouri – They have quite a few in Kansas City alone.
 If you choose to apply for a direct payday loan online you can usually get an approval answer within minutes of submitting your application.
-They’re currently offering direct payday loans of up to $500 with various payoff options for Missouri residents.
+They’re currently offering same day loans with various payoff options for Missouri residents.

-If you find it difficult to get a loan from the direct lenders listed here you many want to checkout CashLoanWebBank.
-They’re not a direct lender, instead they work with 100+ large and small direct lenders that currently offer loans in Missouri.
+If you find it difficult to get a loan from the direct lenders shown here you many want to checkout CashLoanWebBank.
+They’re not a direct lender, instead they deal with 100+ large and small direct lenders that currently offer loans in Missouri.
 Many of their small lenders aren’t well known but are great alternative when compared to lenders that may deny you because of bad credit or delinquent payday loans in your past.
-They can usually qualify you for an online payday loan or installment loan regardless of credit history or Chexsystem information.
+LoanSolo can qualify you for an online payday loan or installment loan regardless of credit history or Chexsystem information.
 Missouri residents can apply for up to $2000 through their network of online lenders.

 National Payday claims to be one of the longest running online payday loan lenders around.
-They’ve been funding Missouri payday loans for years and have decent interest rates with a quick online application.
+They’ve been funding Missouri payday loans for years and have moderate interest rates with a quick online application.
 They never require you to fax anything in and they’ll never check your credit history.
-National Payday provides online payday loans of up to $500 for first time Missouri residents.
+National Payday provides online payday loans of $300-$600 for first time Missouri residents.

-Unlike most of the online payday lenders listed here Net Credit only funds direct installment loans.
-They fund installment loans for Missouri residents of up to $10k and claim to have a completely automated online application process.
+Unlike most of the direct lenders on this page, Net Credit only funds direct installment loans.
+They fund installment loans for Missouri residents of 5k to $15k and have a completely automated online application process.
 It may be tough to get an installment loan with them if you have bad credit.
-You generally need decent or good credit to be approved for a loan.
+You generally need decent or good credit to pre-qualify.
 One of the benefits of their installment loans is that you can build your credit history with timely payments.
-They claim to report your payment history to the credit bureaus which is a good thing if you’re on time with your monthly loan payments.
+They will report your payment history to the credit bureaus which is a good thing if you’re on time with your monthly loan payments.